bbiswal333/Docker/swarm/automation/README.md

 - Zookeeper, not Consul
 - Zookeeper and Swarm-Managers in clusters
 - No load balancers
-- Use ./dockerhost.sh as Swarm-Managers clustering service
+- `./dockerhost.sh` as Swarm-Managers clustering service